Peer Review Process

-The Applied Aspects of Information Technology employs a double-anonymous peer review model to ensure fairness, impartiality, and adherence to the highest academic standards.
+The Applied Aspects of Information Technology employs a double-blind peer review model to ensure fairness, impartiality, and adherence to the highest academic standards.
 In this model, both authors and reviewers remain anonymous throughout the evaluation process.

 1. Manuscript Submission